geekpradd/PyDictionary/README.md

 This module uses Python Requests, BeautifulSoup4 and goslate as dependencies

+UPDATE: I will be reworking this plugin to ensure that this works as of May 2020.
+Please stay tuned!
+The work of various PRs and some modifications from my side will be pushed to the PyPi repository as well.
+Thanks!

 ### Installation

 Installation is very simple through pip (or easy_install)